LazaUK/AOAI-ProtectedStorage-SDKv1/README.md

 - ```STORAGE_BLOB```: Name of the image blob.

 ## Step 1: Authenticating with Azure Storage account
-This step describes how to authenticate with your Azure Storage account in Python.
+This step demonstrates how to authenticate with your Azure Storage account in Python.
 For specifics of the process, please refer to the following Azure Storage [documentation page](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-python-get-started).

 We'll use the _DefaultAzureCredential_ class which can leverage available credentials, e.g. from the Azure CLI environment or assigned Managed Identity (if running on an Azure resource):
 ``` Python